ramyardaneshgar/STIGS/README.md

 ## Step 7: Publishing & Documentation

-Finally, I pushed the script to my GitHub repository under a **“STIG Remediations”** folder, with the proper STIG-ID in the filename.
+Finally, I pushed the script to my GitHub repository under a **“.PS1”** file, with the proper STIG-ID in the filename.

 ---